Medicare Explained Simply

 What is Medicare?

 Medicare is a government health insurance program administered by the Centers for Medicare & Medicaid Services (CMS).
-Medicare is the largest health insurance service in the country, with around 40 million Americans participating.
+Medicare is the largest Medicare Health Insurance Providers in the country, with around 40 million Americans participating.
 To be eligible you must be a citizen of the United States and meet certain requirements.
 If you are not a citizen of the United States, you can contact the Social Security Administration office to learn if you would be eligible.

 Can you answer yes to at least one of the following statements?